Bob Donovan: Early campaigns

-City council
+Milwaukee Common Council

 In the late 1980s and 1990s, Donovan became involved in neighborhood associations, such as the Southside Organizing Committee and the Layton Boulevard West Neighbors Association.
 These groups saw their neighborhoods in decline, and were upset about the rising number of renters displacing homeowners.
 They also saw their alderman, Wayne P. Frank, as unresponsive to their concerns.
 Donovan decided to challenge Frank for his seat on the city council, but his 1996 campaign failed to make the ballot due to invalid nomination forms.
 He ran as a write-in candidate and came close to winning.
 Four years later, Frank chose not to run for an 8th term, and Donovan won the election to succeed him.

 In the 2000 election, however, his opponent, G. Eddie Paez, brought up a previously unknown 1992 incident when Donovan was arrested and fined for peeping through a hole in a partition between two stalls in a men's room on the UWM campus.
 According to the police report, Donovan told the arresting officer he'd frequented the restroom for years "for the purpose of either watching men masturbate, or to have sex with men in the restroom."
 During the 2000 campaign, Donovan denied he made the statement and said he just noticed the person in the next stall was "acting suspicious".

 As alderman, Donovan took the unusual step of opening up a district office, funded by local businesses and staffed by volunteers.
 He also founded a nonprofit, the Milwaukee Alliance, which launched the south side's community prosecution unit to address neighborhood issues like absentee landlords or nuisance properties.

 Donovan stepped down from Milwaukee Alliance after the United States Attorney, Steven M. Biskupic, began looking into federal funding he had secured for the nonprofit.
 Ultimately, Donovan was indicted for fraud and making false statements to the United States Department of Housing and Urban Development.
 At issue were several payments from the nonprofit to Donovan's wife and falsified records to hide the payments.
 Also at issue was the close intermingling of Donovan's campaign apparatus and the nonprofit's employees and funds.
-Ultimately, the Biskupic agreed to drop the charges after Donovan paid a fee to the city.
+Ultimately, Biskupic agreed to drop the charges after Donovan paid a fee to the city.
 The deal also prohibited Donovan from any involvement in federally-funded groups for the next two years, and required him to cut all ties with the Milwaukee Alliance.
 The organization ceased to exist less than a year later.

 Donovan was ultimately re-elected four times as alderman for the 8th district.
 Because of his relatively unique conservative politics in the city government, Donovan's office became a hub for conservatives in the city seeking constituent services—even those outside of his aldermanic district.
 Donovan has frequently been at-odds with his mostly Democratic colleagues in the Milwaukee Common Council, and was described as having a "large ego" and "pandering".
 He announced in March 2019 that he would retire in 2020.
 He subsequently moved to the neighboring suburban city of Greenfield, Wisconsin.